phalcon/documentation/docs/tutorial-basic.md

 !!! warning "WARNING"

-    Since all the code that Phalcon exposes is encapsulated in the extension (that you have loaded on your web server), you will not see `vendor` directory containing the Phalcon code.
-Everything you need is in memory.
-If you have not installed the application yet, head over to the [installation][installation] page and complete the installation prior to continuing with this tutorial.
+    Phalcon is installed as a Composer package with `composer require phalcon/phalcon`.
+Its code lives in the `vendor` directory and is loaded through Composer's autoloader.
+If you have not installed Phalcon yet, head over to the [installation][installation] page and complete the installation prior to continuing with this tutorial.

 If this is all brand new it is recommended that you install the [Phalcon Devtools][devtools] also.
 The DevTools leverage PHP's built-in web server, allowing you to run your application almost immediately.
 If you choose this option, you will need a `.htrouter.php` file at the root of your project with the following contents: